adaapp/testing-dec2021-team1/README.md

 We decided to work on testing our individual functions before incooperating the HTML/CSS, to make sure our functions worked.

 First we created a describe block that converted hex to rgb.
 Inside each box, we created multiple assertions to test the input, output and sometimes errors being thrown.
-In this instance, we tested to make sure
+In this instance, examples of what we tested included; making sure the case sensitivity did not matter and not inputting # would still give you the correct rgb value.

 Similarly, another describe block we tested was the rgb function; to ensure rgb converted to hex.
-An example of an assertion within this was...

-To ensure certain symbols or negative numbers etc couldn't be inputted, we created a test to throw out an error when a user...
+Here we threw two errors; the first being when the inputted string was not in the correct format, the output was "Currently in invalid format".
+Another error was thrown when given a value instead of a string.
+The output was "input.string is not a function".

 To ensure good coding practice throughout this project we regularly tested and went through our code reviews as a team on pull requests before they were merged into the main branch.